angela1C/Multi-Paradigm-Programming-Shop-Project-2020/README.md

 - Operate in a live mode, where the user can enter a product by name, specify a quantity, and pay for it.
 The user should be able to buy many products in this way.

-## Notes
+#### Notes
 - The above described functionality is completed in both Python and C in a procedural programming style.
 - The functionality of the shop is replicated in an Object Oriented manner using either Python or Java.
-- A report is included which compares the solutions achieved using the procedural approach and the object oriented approach.

 - The live mode, and the input files, should have the exact same behaviour in all implementations with an identical user experience.

+## Report

+- The project also required a report to be completed that compares the solutions achieved using the procedural approach and the object oriented approach.

 ---

-## Files
+## Repository Content

+- This README file, a `.gitignore` and a Licence file

+- The [project instruction](https://github.com/angela1C/Multi-Paradigm-Programming-Shop-Project-2020/blob/7ef24208496b1f31f6d86dd0bf647ba673cdf2aa/MPP_Shop_project.pdf) in PDF format.

-- The procedural approach is written in both C and Python.
+- The  program code written in both C and Python.
-- The Python procedural code is in a python file called `shop.py` in a folder called `python`.
+    1. The Python procedural code is in a Python file called `shop.py` in a subfolder called `python`.
-- The C procedural code is written in a folder called `c` in a file called `shop.c`.
+    2. The C procedural code is written in a subfolder called `c` in a file called `shop.c`.
-- The object oriented approach is written in Python in a file called shop_oop.py in a folder called python_oop.
+    3. The object oriented approach is written in Python in a file called `shop_oop.py` in a subfolder called `python_oop`.

+- The [Project Report](https://github.com/angela1C/Multi-Paradigm-Programming-Shop-Project-2020/blob/7ef24208496b1f31f6d86dd0bf647ba673cdf2aa/report.md) in Markdown format.
+- The [Project Report](https://github.com/angela1C/Multi-Paradigm-Programming-Shop-Project-2020/blob/7ef24208496b1f31f6d86dd0bf647ba673cdf2aa/report.pdf) in PDF format.

+- A `stock.csv` containing the opening stock and cash of the shop
+- Several CSV files containing valid customer orders as well as test customer orders which cannot be completed by the shop.

 ## Running the code